Try "cat diabetes" or "dog being sick"

 How to use sound therapy for calming anxious dogs

 Using sound therapy to help calm anxious dogs is a simple and effective approach.
+Here's how you can implement it:

 Create a comfortable environment

 Before introducing sound therapy, choose a quiet room or area where your dog can relax without distractions.
-Crate training can help give them their own space and is great if they live at home with young children or other animals.
+Crate training your dog can help give them their own space and is great if they live at home with young children or other animals.

 Choose the right sounds